 What steps are being taken to regularly sanitize housing and transportation (if the treatment program your child needs includes housing that is separate from the program itself)?

-Halfway houses, supervised apartments and motels are often used for housing in conjunction with Intensive Outpatient Programs (IOPs) and Partial Hospitalization Programs (PHPs).
-Be sure to ask what’s being done if transportation to treatment is provided.
+Halfway houses, supervised apartments and motels are often used for housing in conjunction with Intensive Outpatient Programs (IOPs) and Partial Hospitalization Programs (PHPs), so be sure to ask what’s being done if your child is not going to be living on the campus where treatment is provided.